AlexashinVladimir/geeter/README.md

 # Geeter
-It's a little CRUD applicathion.
+It's a little CRUD application.

 Was used in the project